mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ### Loom

-- Recipe shape is consistent with other Workbenches
+- Recipe shape is consistent with other Workbench recipes

 ### Dispenser

-- using Tripwire Hook allows stacking for bulk crafting (also using Bow as ingredient felt arbitrary)
+- using Tripwire Hook allows stacking for bulk crafting (rather than using Bow as ingredient, which feels arbitrary)
 - New recipe allows converting Dropper to Dispenser
-- More convenient to also use Cobbled Deepslate, Blackstone rather than only Cobblestone
+- Convenient to substitute Cobbled Deepslate, Blackstone for Cobblestone (consistent with Furnace recipe)

 ### Dropper, Piston

-- More convenient to also use Cobbled Deepslate, Blackstone rather than only Cobblestone
+- Convenient to substitute Cobbled Deepslate, Blackstone for Cobblestone (consistent with Furnace recipe)

 ### Observer

-- More convenient to use 1 Redstone Dust and also Cobbled Deepslate, Blackstone rather than 2 Redstone Dust and only Cobblestone (also using 2 Redstone Dust felt arbitrary)
+- Convenient to substitute Cobbled Deepslate, Blackstone for Cobblestone (consistent with Furnace recipe) and use 1 Redstone Dust (requiring 2 Redstone Dust feels arbitrary)

 ### Stonecutter, Repeater, Comparator

-- More convenient to also use Deepslate rather than only Cobblestone
+- Convenient to substitute Deepslate for Cobblestone (consistent with Bedrock recipes)

 ### Lodestone

-- More convenient to also use Chiseled Deepslate, Chiseled Blackstone rather than only Chiseled Stone
+- Convenient to substitute Chiseled Deepslate, Chiseled Blackstone for Chiseled Stone (consistent with general idea of Deepslate, Blackstone being substitues for Stone)

 ### Blast Furnace, Armour Stand

-- More convenient to also use Polished Deepslate, Polished Blackstone rather than only Smooth Stone
+- Convenient to substitute Polished Deepslate, Polished Blackstone for Smooth Stone (consistent with general idea of Deepslate, Blackstone being substitues for Stone)

 ### Lever

-- More convenient to also use Cobbled Deepslate, Blackstone rather than only Cobblestone
+- Convenient to substitute Cobbled Deepslate, Blackstone for Cobblestone
-- Recipe output is consistent with Torch recipe
+- Recipe yield is consistent with Torch recipe

 ### Redstone Torch, Candles

-- Recipe output is consistent with Torch recipe
+- Recipe yield is consistent with Torch recipe

 ### Tripwire Hook

-- Recipe output is consistent with Torch recipe
+- Recipe yield is consistent with Torch recipe
-- Convenient 2x2 recipe for Crafting by hand
+- Convenient shapeless recipe for Crafting by hand

 ### Activator Rail, Detector Rail, Powered Rail

-- Convenient 2x2 recipe for Crafting by hand
+- Convenient shapeless recipe for Crafting by hand
 - New recipes allow consistent, precise output (vanilla recipe shapes are inconsistent and output feels arbitrary)

 ### Chiseled Deepslate, Polished Deepslate